vonum/event-processing-challenge/SOLUTION.md

 4. All components should be containerized and deployed with a container orchestration service like kubernetes.
 5. The api is very minimalistic and should be refactored
+6. The api should have a go routine that would free memory for events per second to avoid consuming all process memory
+7. Adding context to logs, like worker id, event id etc. This would make log aggregation easier.
+Current logging setup is made for easier monitoring of components locally.